 MAT 856 Applied Mathematics.
-(3) A.

-Dynamical systems, linear and nonlinear systems theory, transform methods, integral equations, control theory and optimization, calculus of variations, eigenvalue problems, stability theory, bifurcation.
-It is strongly recommended that students have completed a course in differential equations.
+(3) A. Dynamical systems, linear and nonlinear systems theory, transform methods, integral equations, control theory and optimization, calculus of variations, eigenvalue problems, stability theory, bifurcation.
+It is strongly recommended that students have completed a course in differential equations decomposition, orthogonality, and related theory, with applications to least squares, Markov chains, combinatorics, differential equations, and other topics.
+It is strongly recommended that students have completed a course in linear algebra.

 MAT 865 Applied Linear Algebra.
-(3)
+(3) A. Vector spaces, LU decomposition, singular value